News

 IP NEWS: FEDERAL CIRCUIT REVERSES PTAB DECISION CONCERNING “ANALOGOUS ART” OBVIOUSNESS

-On May 9, 2023, the Federal Circuit, in Sanofi-Aventis v.
+The Federal Circuit, in Sanofi-Aventis v.
 Mylan Pharms, reversed a Patent Trial and Appeal Board (PTAB) decision invalidating a patent as obvious in light of a reference which the PTAB had found “analogous art,” even though the patent challenger had not made that argument.

 The “analogous arts” test is used to determine whether a reference is relevant for the purposes of an obviousness invalidity analysis.
 Under this two prong test, a reference is relevant if it is from the same field of endeavor as the invention at issue, or if it is reasonably pertinent to the problem the invention is trying to solve.
 In re Bigio, 381 F.3d 1320, 1325 (Fed.
 Cir.
 2004).